hauva69/neochessqt/README.md

 High level steps for now:

-- Install prequisets
+- Install prerequisites
 - Clone this repository
 - Run qtdeploy in directory

 ### Windows

-- Install prequisets
+- Install prerequisites
 - Clone this repository
 - Run qtdeploy in directory

 ### OS X

-- Install prequisets
+- Install prerequisites
 - Clone this repository
 - Run qtdeploy in directory